cornwallisna/cw_website/README.md

 Images can be added to the repository via [drag and drop]({{site.github_url}}/upload/main/images) or by clicking on the Add Files button

-## Adding a new blog entry
+## Adding a new news or for-sale entry

-New blog entries are created in the [_posts folder]({{site.github_url}}/blob/main/_posts) folder.
+New entries are created in the [_posts folder]({{site.github_url}}/blob/main/_posts) folder.
 These files are named as *YYYY-MM-DD-anythingyouwant.md*.
 For example, 2021-02-02-groundhogsday-update.md where you could tell everyone where to see the groundhogs.

-Each blog entry is a Jekyll article page.
+Each entry is a Jekyll article page.
 An example article might look like:

 <pre>
 ---